EduardMock/torsionfit_msca/README.md

 # torsionfit_msca
-Module to parametrize Torsion under simulated annealing
+Module to parametrize torsions using psi4 and OpenMM